mbucchia/OpenXR-Toolkit/features.md

 Here is a short description of all the options available through the OpenXR Toolkit in-game menu.

+You can access more detailed pages through the menu bar on the left.

 **Performance** tab:
 - **Overlay**: Enables the FPS display or advanced timings display in the top-right corner of the view. _Please note that the overlay may reduce performance_.
 A fourth option - "_Developer_" - is available in experimental mode and may be used for troubleshooting with the developers.
 See [Overlay](overlay) for more details.
 - **Upscaling**: Enables the use of an upscaler such as NIS or FSR to perform rendering at a lower resolution, and upscale and/or sharpen the image.
 Requires to restart the VR session.
 See [Upscaling](upscaling) for more details.